recmend/rovalio/source/index.html.md

 404 | Not Found | The requested resource doesn't exist.
 409 | Conflict | The request conflicts with another request (perhaps due to using the same idempotent key).
 429 | Too Many Request | Too many requests hit the API too quickly.
 We recommend an exponential backoff of your requests.
-500,502,503,504 | Server Errors | Something went wrong on Finos's end.
+500,502,503,504 | Server Errors | Something went wrong on Roval's end.
 (These are rare.)

 ## Error types